 EARLY MIGRATION: Songbirds migrate in the fall while their sedentary relatives, such as ravens, crows and jays, stay home for the winter.

-This year the Swainson's thrush, whose flute-like song delights us all, started leaving the first weekend in August, weeks earlier than usual.
+Last year the Swainson's thrush, whose flute-like song delights us all, started leaving the first weekend in August, weeks earlier than usual.
 Its similar cousin, the elusive hermit thrush, started leaving two to three weeks later.

 So when Powell River Orphaned Wildlife Society president Merrilee Prior received a call in October for a little bird chased by a cat that then hit a window and was caught by the cat, she was totally surprised to find it was a hermit thrush.
 Possibly it was a young one that got left behind.